yuly-sanchez/IntroSDE-Assignment1/README.md

 	bmi: 32.20
 ```

-**Request 4:** A function which accepts a weight equals to 90 and an operator > as parameters and prints people that fulfill that condition
+**Request 4:** A function which accepts a weight=90 and an operator > as parameters and prints people that fulfill that condition

 ```xpath
 	/people/person[healthprofile/weight>90]